inno-devops-labs/S24-core-course-labs/app_python/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Run `main.py` from the root directory of a project to start the FastAPI server:
+2. Run `main.py` from the `app_python` directory of a project to start the FastAPI server:
     ```bash
-    python .\app_python\main.py
+    python .\main.py
     ```
 3. Open a web browser and go to `http://localhost:8000`